christo-auer/eilmeldung/README.md

 Have a look at the section *Layout* in [Configuration](docs/configuration.md).

-**The default color pallette is dark?
-Is there a light color pallette?**
+**The default color palette is dark?
+Is there a light color palette?**

-In case you use ANSI 16 colors, insert [this file](examples/light-color-pallette.toml) into your `config.toml`.
+In case you use ANSI 16 colors, insert [this file](examples/light-color-palette.toml) into your `config.toml`.

 # Standing on the Shoulders of Giants